 The act of a political candidate presenting his or her views as being above and between the left and right sides of the political spectrum.
 It’s sometimes called the “third way.”

-The term was first used by political consultant Dick Morris while working on the re-election campaign of President Clinton in 1996.
+The term was first used by political consultant Dick Morris while working on the re-election campaign of President Bill Clinton in 1996.
 Morris urged Clinton to adopt a set of policies that were different from the traditional policies of the Democratic Party in order to co-opt the opposition.

 Morris described triangulation in an interview on Frontline in 2000: “Take the best from each party’s agenda, and come to a solution somewhere above the positions of each party.
 So from the left, take the idea that we need day care and food supplements for people on welfare.
 From the right, take the idea that they have to work for a living, and that there are time limits.
 But discard the nonsense of the left, which is that there shouldn’t be work requirements; and the nonsense of the right, which is you should punish single mothers.
 Get rid of the garbage of each position, that the people didn’t believe in; take the best from each position; and move up to a third way.
 And that became a triangle, which was triangulation.”